 An interesting, yet welcomed fact when doing research for this article, I came to realize that MEGAPRO makes the driver for CHANNELLOCK.
 After viewing the MegaPro site, I wish I knew about all their great drivers years ago.
-I no longer need to grab a handful of drivers for most of my projects anymore.
+I no longer need to grab and carry a handful of drivers.
+All the popular bits are in one unit.

-- 225 lbs. torque allows even the most difficult fasteners to be removed and inserted
+- Handles tough fasteners – 225 lbs. torque allows even the most difficult fasteners to be removed and inserted.

 **Dimensions: Overall Length = 8.75″ / Handle Length (minus locking collar) = 4.75″

 The screwdriver comes with 1/4-inch hex ball lock bits, and should always be used to ensure best use.